Hawker centre: Indonesia

-In Surabaya, various hawker centers called Sentra Wisata Kuliner (abbreviated as SWK; lit.
+In Surabaya, various hawker centres called Sentra Wisata Kuliner (abbreviated as SWK; lit.
 'Culinary Tourism Centers') were established.
 Sentra Wisata Kuliner are areas that provide various food dishes consisting of several small stalls or stands from culinary street vendors.
 The government of Surabaya has made culinary street vendors (pedagang kaki lima) a tourist destination so that their image may change for good.